Tavera15/BattleTank/README.md

 * Added tank and setup camera view
 * Added UI and main menu
 * Added code to both player and AI controllers
+* Started code on player and AI tank aiming components